INSURANCE - CAR INSURANCE

 Some no-vehicle car insurance policies may offer additional coverage in addition to liability protection:

-• Underinsured or Uninsured motorist coverage: This coverage helps pay for medical bills or other damages if you are in an accident caused by someone who doesn’t have insurance or has inadequate insurance coverage.
+• Underinsured or uninsured motorist coverage: This helps pay for medical bills or other damages if you are in an accident caused by someone who doesn't have insurance or has inadequate insurance coverage.

-• Personal injury protection: Also called, no fault insurance, PIP covers medical expenses for you and your passengers, as well as lost wages due to the accident, regardless of who was at fault.
+• Personal injury protection: Also called no-fault insurance, PIP offers medical payment coverage for you and your passengers, and it also covers lost wages due to the accident, regardless of who was at fault.

-Non-owner car insurance doesn’t provide comprehensive or collision insurance.
-These coverages are typically offered as full coverage and don’t pertain to you if you don’t own a vehicle.
+Non-owner auto insurance doesn't provide comprehensive or collision insurance.
+These are typically offered together as full coverage and don't pertain to you if you don't own a vehicle.

 Comprehensive insurance covers non-collision damages like theft, vandalism, or weather-related damages.
 Collision insurance helps with the costs of damages following a crash, whether that's a single-car crash like hitting a telephone pole or a collision with another car.
 The car owner must file a claim with their insurance policy if there is damage to their vehicle.